kyawsanoo/MVIBasicWithKotlinFlow/README.md

 ## About this project:

-* This project is for getting started Basic MVI Architecture in Android with Kotlin Flows.
+* This project is for getting started Basic MVI Architecture in Android with Kotlin Flow and Channel.

 ## What's changes in my version:
 * upgrading kotlin version to "1.9.0"